PATRIOTS NOTEBOOK: After stumbling start to season, Bolden hits his stride

 The Patriots’ 12-game winning streak over the Jets, dating back to 2016, is second only to a 15-game win streak over Buffalo.
 New England is 38-25-1 all-time at home against the Jets, 18-4 in Gillette Stadium …

 Defensive back J.C.
-Jackson is a Jets; killer, having two pass interceptions in the 19-point win over new York in the second weekend and then plucking off his third pass at the Jets 43-yard line in the final minute of the third quarter.
+Jackson is a Jets killer, having two pass interceptions in the 19-point win over new York in the second weekend and then picking off his third pass at the Jets 43-yard line in the final minute of the third quarter.
 “If they (Jets) don’t score, they don’t win,” Jackson said.
 “We played team football and it showed.” …

 Patriots’ safety Devin McCourty (abdomen), defensive lineman Carl Davis (wrist), tight end Jonnu Smith (shoulder) and linebacker Harvey Langi (knee) all left in the second quarter.
 In the fourth quarter, right guard Shaq Mason left with an abdomen injury ...